zwave-js/node-zwave-js/packages/config/api.md

     readonly endpoints: ReadonlyMap<number, Partial<CommandClassInfo>>;
 }

-// Warning: (ae-missing-release-tag) "CompatConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CompatConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type CompatConfig = Omit<ConditionalCompatConfig, "condition" | "evaluateCondition">;

-// Warning: (ae-missing-release-tag) "CompatMapAlarm" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CompatMapAlarm" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class CompatMapAlarm {